 The Bush Ways Accommodated Safari offers travelers the opportunity to explore the most amazing wilderness areas of Botswana as well as a glimpse of the beauty of Zimbabwe simultaneously providing the comfort of permanent camps and lodges with the incredible privilege of being introduced to these fantastic natural wonders from beginning to end by one of our passionate Bush Ways guides.

 This lodge-to-lodge mobile safari itinerary is around a 2/3-star standard and offers a lot of activities.
-Transportation between lodges is done in a comfortable, air-conditioned minibus, equipped with a small fridge and plenty of space for photographic opportunities.
-For part of the safari, a custom-built Bush Ways open game viewer will be used for the activities as well as the drive between properties.
+Transportation between lodges is done in either a comfortable, air-conditioned minibus or a custom-built Bush Ways open game viewer.

-The activities are carried out in the various lodges where we are staying using the lodge game drive vehicles, boats and mokoros (traditional dugout canoes).
+The activities are carried out in the various lodges where we are staying using the lodge game drive vehicles, boats and mekoro (traditional dugout canoes).

 The accommodation used during this tour will therefore be: